futoin/specs/draft/ftn16_cid_tool.md

 * .deploy
     * .maxTotalMemory - memory limit for deployment
     * .maxCpuCount - CPU count the deployment expected to utilize
+    * .listenAddress - address to bind services by default
     * .autoServices - {}, to be auto-generated in deployment process
         * .maxMemory - maximal memory per instance (for deployment config)
         * .maxClients - expected number of clients the instance can handle